sarikasurampudi/oml/oml4sql/introduction/introduction.md

-# Detect anomalies with OML4SQL using one-class support vector machine (SVM)
+# Detect anomalies with OML4SQL with one-class support vector machine (SVM)

 ## About this Workshop